idem-lab/conmat/paper/paper.pdf.md

 `conmat` was built to predict at four settings: work, school, home, and other.
 One model is fitted for each setting.
-Each model fitted is a Poisson generalised additive model (GAM) which predicts the count of contacts, with an offset for the log of participants.
+Each model fitted is a Poisson generalised additive model (GAM) with a log link function, which predicts the count of contacts, with an offset for the log of participants.
 The model has six covariates to explain six key features of the relationship between ages, and two optional covariates for attendance at school or work.
 The two optional covariates are included depending on which setting the model is fitted for.

-Each cell in the resulting contact matrix, indexed ($i$, $j$), is the predicted number of people in age group $j$ that a single individual in age group $i$ will have contact with per day.
+Each cell in the resulting contact matrix (after back-transformation of the link function), indexed ($i$, $j$), is the predicted number of people in age group $j$ that a single individual in age group $i$ will have contact with per day.
 The sum over all of the $j$ age groups for a particular age group $i$ is the predicted total number of contacts per day for each individual of age group $i$.

 The six covariates are: